Completed research

 Lead partner: University of Gloucestershire

-All project partners, organised by country:
+All project partners, listed by country:

 UE4SD Newsletter

-March 2015 Newsletter (pdf file)
+March 2015 Newsletter (PDF file)

-Funding: FFG Innovation Cheque
+Funding: FFG Innovation Voucher

-Funding amount: € 5,000.00
+Funding amount: €5,000.00

 Duration: 02/2015 – 09/2015

-Cooperation partners: ChristineBärnthaler - Development for People and Organisations, Judenburg; RCE Graz-Styria, Karl-Franzens-Universität Graz
+Cooperation partners: Christine Bärnthaler – Development for People and Organisations, Judenburg; RCE Graz-Styria, University of Graz

-Project management and contact person: Univ.Prof.
-Dr Friedrich M. Zimmermann; Jonas Meyer, MSc(contact person); Finn Laurien, BSc
+Project lead and contact person: Prof. Dr Friedrich M. Zimmermann; Jonas Meyer, MSc (contact person); Finn Laurien, BSc

 Funding: EU Lifelong Learning Programme – Comenius multilateral project

-Funding amount: € 401,814, RCE Graz-Styria € 33.797
+Funding amount: €401,814, RCE Graz-Styria €33,797

-Lead partner: RCERhine-Meuse
+Lead partner: RCE Rhine-Meuse

 Funding: Federal Ministry of Science and Research

-Funding amount: € 10,000
+Funding amount: €10,000

 Duration: 02/2014 – 01/2015